Anomandarist/Shadowrun-UK/AdventureLog/PuttingOnAShow.md

 - Plotting some action against Haematoma
 - She doesn’t trust him, wants him to prove himself

 Film con
 - Troy at a meet and greet
 - Jack keeping watch on the queue
-- Vlad poisons Troy with laxatives- is forced to drink some himself
+- Vlad poisons Troy with laxatives - is forced to drink some himself

 - Panel
 	- Up on stage